 Some other universities are implementing policies where M4s scout the parking lot to monitor any questionable applicant entering in a large van with only a small circular window in the rear – containing only puppies and candy bars – to let the medical school admissions committee know immediately.
 Still others require pictures of applicants and if their hair has actual birds nesting inside or the applicant is sporting a small mustache that barely covers the upper lip, their file is flagged.

-University of Connecticut School of Medicine has a controversial but effective policy where if the applicant starts on a mumbling rant they will send him/her outside to catch a jackalope.
+University of Connecticut School of Medicine has a controversial but effective policy where if the applicant starts on a mumbling rant about their small rodent taxidermy collection, they will send him/her outside to catch a jackalope.

 AMCAS is beta-testing a new requirement that has four separate people log on and personally vouch for the applicant’s non-creepiness.